-In response to the pandemic, the School System was awarded approximately \$3.2 million in Elementary and Secondary School Emergency Relief Funds ("ESSER") - Coronavirus Aid, Relief, and Economic Security ("CARES") I funding in the fiscal year 2020 to assist with reduced funding from local and state sources.
+In response to the COVID pandemic, the School System was awarded approximately \$3.2 million in Elementary and Secondary School Emergency Relief Funds ("ESSER") - Coronavirus Aid, Relief, and Economic Security ("CARES") I funding in the fiscal year 2020 to assist with reduced funding from local and state sources.
 In the fiscal year 2021, the School System was awarded \$16.9 million in various ESSER - CARES II funds.
-For the fiscal year 2022, the School System is expected to receive approximately \$30.6 million in ESSER III - American Rescue Plan ("ARP") funds.
+For the fiscal year 2022, the School System was awarded approximately \$30.6 million in ESSER III - American Rescue Plan ("ARP") funds.
 The grant period for the ESSER Funds ranges from March 2020 to September 2024.

-The COVID-19 pandemic affected employment in Coweta County.
-According to the Georgia Department of Labor, the Three Rivers Region experienced unemployment rates of 4.0% in March 2021, 3.8% in April 2021, 3.9% in May 2021, and 4.4% in June 2021.
+According to the Georgia Department of Labor, the Three Rivers Region experienced unemployment rates of 3.2% in March 2022, 2.3% in April 2022, 2.6% in May 2022, and 3.1% in June 2022.
 The Three Rivers Region includes Butts, Carroll, Coweta, Heard, Lamar, Meriwether, Pike, Spalding, Troup, and Upson counties.
-In Coweta County, the unemployment rate for March, April, May, and June 2021 was 3.5%, 3.3%, 3.4%, and 3.9% according to the Economic Research Federal Reserve Bank of St. Louis (https://fred.stlouisfed.org/series/GACOWE7URN).
-The Georgia Department of Labor reports the labor force in Coweta equal to 75,977 in October 2021 compared to 74,196 in October 2020.
-Current data shows the unemployment rate in Coweta County as of October 2021 to be 2.1%, which is lower than the Three Rivers Region rate of 2.4% and the State of Georgia's rate of 2.4% (not seasonally adjusted).
+In Coweta County, the unemployment rate for March, April, May, and June 2022 was 2.9%, 2.1%, 2.4%, and 2.8% according to the Economic Research Federal Reserve Bank of St. Louis (https://fred.stlouisfed.org/series/GACOWE7URN).
+The Georgia Department of Labor reports the labor force in Coweta equal to 78,433 in October 2022 compared to 75,977 in October 2021.
+Current data shows the unemployment rate in Coweta County as of October 2022 to be 2.6%, which is lower than the Three Rivers Region rate of 2.9% and the State of Georgia's rate of 3.0% (not seasonally adjusted).

-At the fall 2020 Economic Forecast Breakfast at the University of West Georgia, the Center for Business and Economic Research reported that Coweta County is recovering from the economic effects of the COVID-19 pandemic.
+At the fall 2021 Economic Forecast Breakfast at the University of West Georgia, the Center for Business and Economic Research reported that Coweta County is recovering from the economic effects of the COVID-19 pandemic.
 The unemployment rate continues to fall to more "normal levels."
 Coweta County's five largest employment sectors are retail trade, health care, manufacturing, local government, and accommodation and food services.